The Sea Pen – A colourful aquatic Animal

 They drift for about a week before they settle on the substrate.
 Mature sea pens provide shelter for young fish and other animals.
 According to rachis rings, sea pens can live up to 100 years if they are, in fact, annual.

 Some sea pens exhibit glide reflection symmetry, unique among non-extinct animals.

 What do sea pens do?

-Sea pens are various octocoral, named for the eight stinging tentacles they use to catch plankton (tiny floating plants & animals) to feed themselves.
+There are many species of octocoral.
+They are named after the eight stinging tentacles used to catch plankton, tiny floating plants and animals for food.
 Some sea pens use a bulb filled with water to anchor them to the seafloor.
 All have robust internal skeletons, & at least some of them can radiate in the dark.

 Is the sea pen edible?

-Sea Pens are not generally edible.
-Although not toxic to humans, they wouldn’t taste very nice.
-Why would you want to eat one anyway, as they are a beautiful addition to the bio-diversified assortment of colourful sea creatures on the planet?
+Sea Pens can’t be eaten.
+They are not toxic, but they won’t taste good.
+They are a beautiful addition to the bio-diversified array of sea creatures on the planet.

-Sea pens have a communal distribution, being found in tropical & warmer waters around the world, & can be found at depths of more than 6100m.
-Sea pens are classified with the octocorals, together with sea whips or gorgonians.
+Sea pens have a communal distribution found in tropical and warmer waters all over the globe deeper than 6100m.
+These are both classified with the octocorals and together with sea whips or gorgonians.